 Artificial Intelligence Rendering is a groundbreaking technology that uses machine learning algorithms to accelerate the creation and generation of photorealistic images and animations.

 Unlike traditional rendering, which relies on computational power to calculate light interactions with 3D models, AI leverages neural networks to make these calculations faster and more accurate.
-It's a great addition to architectural visualization, automotive design, VFX, and video game workflows.
+It's a great addition to architectural visualization, automotive design, VFX, and video game rendering workflows.
 This technology is setting new standards for speed, realism, and efficiency in computer graphics.

 Understanding artificial intelligence